ezsystems/commerce-documentation/docs/guide/login_and_registration/forgot_change_password.md

 }
 ```

-Then the form data is submitted and result is displayed.
+Then the form data is submitted and the result is displayed.

 #### Use in templates